Psivant/stormmsite/docs/tutorials/tutorial_i.md

 CUDA template implementations--the function within the **.cu** file will take an array and then delegate to some templated form of a CUDA kernel that only the CUDA unit knows about.
 C++ doesn't know what a CUDA kernel is, much less a template implementation for a kernel.
-However, the C++ program will `#include` the header describing the launching function, as illustrated in the following diagram:
+However, the C++ program will `#include` the header describing the launching function, as illustrated with blue arrows in the following diagram:

 <img src="../assets/templated_file_flow.png" alt="Templated Compilation"
  style = "width:60% ; margin:auto">